 True friendships are worth fighting for.

 To help you remember all of this, I created a “Friendship Fires” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.
-There’s a bonus poster attached to it, too; it will make more sense in a bit.
-But I thought it would be neat to attach pictures of your positive friendships to that second page.
+There’s a bonus poster attached to it, too.
+I thought it would be neat to attach pictures of your positive friendships to that second page.

 A few of my favorite books that illustrate putting out Friendship Fires are